I was a new mom with five-month-old baby when the phone rang.

 To keep my eyes on Him, and not this world.

-Looking back on the past eleven years, I am so grateful.
+Looking back on the past fifteen ears, I am so grateful.
 So grateful that He has blessed me in so many ways.

 I grieve for those who lost loved ones.
 For those whose lives were never the same after that day.
 I pray for all those who were left to survive the tragedy- that they would know Christ somehow, someway through the tragedy.
 That He would work all things for good in their lives.